Mhutzel/hutzel.DITA.breakfast/t-cleaning.md

-# How to clean the kitchen
+# How to Clean the Kitchen

 Here's how to properly clean up the kitchen after making breakfast so your roommates don't think you're a slob.